Last updated on July 2nd, 2020

 Manny: So assuming I have a birth certificate for my daughter, how can I get the Australian citizenship certificate for her?

 Me: Well, getting evidence of Australian citizenship for a child is slightly complicated.

 What documents are required to get evidence of Australian citizenship for a child?

 A child born in Australia becomes Australian citizenship by birth if one of the parents is an Australian citizen or

 PR.
 The entire process to apply for evidence of Australian citizenship is online.

 You can use one immi account to lodge citizenship applications for everyone in your family.
 You don’t need separate accounts.

 You can use your existing immi account or create a new one to lodge the application.
 You can also use a single account to lodge an application for multiple babies too.
+You need to select Citizenship->Evidence of Australian citizenship option to start the application.
 It’s quite an elaborate application (22 pages to be specific) and you need a few details ready to complete it.

 You need to provide: